mtzmontiel/simple-concise/index.md

 ====

-There are quite a lot of things that need to be done, for now I will enumerate in no particular order.
-At a later time this will be revised, reduced and prioritized
+There are quite a lot of things that need to be done, for now I will enumerate them in no particular order.
+At a later time this will be revised, reduced and prioritized.

 * Basic UI
 * Security